hapax/hapax.github.io/assets/simple-physics.md

 Layout: post
 mathjax: true
 comments: true
-title:  "Hacks for the back of a napkin"
+title:  "Hacking physics from the back of a napkin"
 categories: [Physics, Teaching, Hacks]
 date:  2020-01-06
 ---